All Products

 Background information

-This function is used to extract a single string from a standard JSON string by using path.
 The original data is read each time this function is called.
-Repeated calls may affect system performance and increase costs.
-To prevent repeated calls, you can use the GET_JSON_OBJECT function together with user-defined table-valued functions (UDTFs).
-For more information, see Convert JSON log data by using MaxCompute built-in functions and UDTFs.
+Therefore, repeated calls may affect system performance and increase costs.
+You can use the GET_JSON_OBJECT function together with user-defined table-valued functions (UDTFs) to convert JSON log data.
+This prevents repeated function calls.
+For more information, see Convert JSON log data using MaxCompute built-in functions and UDTFs.

 Parameters